 Growing fears about the coronavirus have hit Chinese stocks.
 While markets will remain unstable until China gets the outbreak under control, equity investors should revisit lessons from previous epidemics and consider the potential longer-term effects of the current crisis.

 As the death toll rose and global infections spread, investors’ reaction to the coronavirus intensified.
-The MSCI China A Onshore Index tumbled by 9.2% on February 3 in US-dollar terms, but rebounded over the next two weeks to recover most of the losses by February 15.
-(Display).
-The recent volatility followed a 2019 rally in which Chinese stocks surged by more than 37%.
+The MSCI China A Onshore Index tumbled by 9.2% on February 3 in US-dollar terms, then rebounded by 3.1% the next day (Display).
+The declines followed a 2019 rally in which Chinese stocks surged by more than 37%.
 Investors fear that the lockdown of millions of people could inflict a big blow on China’s economy that might also affect global growth.
-Yet they’ve also been reassured by rapid Chinese government stimulus to offset the potential damage.

 Market Rebounds Are Often Quick